If I had to put myself on a political spectrum, I’d identify as an Anarchist.

 I’ve encountered two groups:

 People who vent their frustration with questionable acts of violence.
 Their goal is to shake up the public.
-You can think what you want about them, but I have respect, so as long as their acts of violence are directed against stuff and not people (and not otherwise vicious or over-the-top).
+Personally, I respect those people, as long as their actions are directed against stuff and not people (and generally somewhat reasonable).

-While I don’t agree with their approach, their blunt actions are a somewhat fresh wind in our otherwise apathetic society, where people are quick to disagree with something, but still can’t get their asses up to actually take action.
+While I don’t agree with their approach, their blunt actions are a fresh wind in our otherwise apathetic society, where people are quick to disagree with something, but mostly can’t get their asses up to actually take action.

-Granted, their arguably, and in my opinion, misguided acts probably do more harm than good, but – hey – at least they stand up for something they believe in.
-They’ve endured years of repression and ridicule, which in their case unloads itself in a rupture of rather senseless violence.
+Granted, their arguably, and in my opinion, misguided acts probably do more harm than good, but – hey -, as said, at least they stand up for their believes.
+They’ve endured years of repression and ridicule, so I do understand their need to let off steam (I prefer mindfulness).

 Not my jazz, but you have to understand that these “troublemakers” are simply a symptom of our society, just like starving kids in Africa.